PHYSICAL TESTING

 • The athlete will complete their spike approach jump while reaching up and touching the highest point that they can on the vertec device with their dominant hand.
 The athlete must take off from two feet.

-• Athlete’s will receive 3-5 jump attempts and the testing will conclude once there are 2 consecutive misses.
+• Athlete’s will receive a minimum of 3 jump attempts and the testing will conclude once there are 2 consecutive misses.
 Athletes will rest 15-30 seconds between attempts.

 • The highest touched point will be recorded and converted into a vertical jump measurement by subtracting the athlete’s standing reach from their jumping reach.